 This includes Absolut Vodka, which launched a campaign for an exclusive party.
 To enter the party, people had to message an imaginary bouncer and convince him to let them in.
 This led to over 1,000 unique images, videos, and audios aimed at convincing the bouncer.

 Image via YouTube

 Owing to the ease with which it is possible to communicate with near and dear ones, messaging will remain popular.
-There are lots of marketing avenues which are yet to be explored on it.
+There are lots of marketing avenues that are yet to be explored.